Electricity is a secondary energy source

 Electricity is the flow of electrical power or charge.
 Electricity is both a basic part of nature and one of the most widely used forms of energy.

 The electricity that we use is a secondary energy source because it is produced by converting primary sources of energy such as coal, natural gas, nuclear energy, solar energy, and wind energy into electrical power.
 It also referred to as an energy carrier, which means it can be converted to other forms of energy such as mechanical energy or heat.
 Primary energy sources are renewable or nonrenewable energy, but the electricity we use is neither renewable nor nonrenewable.

 Electricity use has dramatically changed daily life

-Before electricity became available more than 100 years ago, houses were illuminated with candles and whale oil and kerosene lamps, food was cooled in iceboxes, and rooms were warmed by wood-burning or coal-burning stoves.
+Before electricity became widely available about 100 years ago, candles, whale oil lamps, and kerosene lamps provided light, iceboxes kept food cold, and wood-burning or coal-burning stoves provided heat.

 Scientists and inventors have worked to decipher the principles of electricity since the 1600s.
 Some notable accomplishments were made by Benjamin Franklin, Thomas Edison, and Nikola Tesla.

 Prior to 1879, direct current (DC) electricity had been used in arc lights for outdoor lighting.
 In the late 1800s, Nikola Tesla pioneered the generation, transmission, and use of alternating current (AC) electricity, which reduced the cost of transmitting electricity over long distances.
-Tesla's inventions used electricity to bring indoor lighting to homes and used electricity to power industrial machines.
+Tesla's inventions brought electricity into homes to power indoor lighting and into factories to power industrial machines.